furagu/easy-gd/FUTURE.md

 # Future interface of easy-gd library

-Node-gd has miserable C-style interface which should be fixed.
+Node-gd has miserable C-style interface that should be fixed.

 ## Open any source containing an image [a]synchronously